Sure, things started off rough in 2008/9, there was the odd squall in 2011 and there have often been storm clouds on the horizon.

 Over recent years I’ve reduced churn in my active portfolio.
 In 2012, I bought 14 new stocks, 11 in 2013 and just 3 in 2014.
 One of the ways I reduce activity is a rule that says never buy a share without a cooling off period – I always let 48 hours pass between completing my research on a stock and pulling the trigger.
 Similarly, I never buy or sell anything if I am tired, hungover or stressed.

 Pilots need to know a bit about weather patterns and some basic geography.
 But they don’t need to be weather forecasters.
-They do not need to predict the rate of cloud formation, precipitation and wind currents based on the accumulation of ions in the stratosphere or whatever.
+They do not need to predict cloud formation, precipitation and wind currents based on the accumulation of ions in the stratosphere or whatever.

 Pilots deal with the reality in front of them.
 If the pilot needed to successfully forecast the weather in order to get safely to the destination, then most people would (sensibly) never get on the plane.
 These people inherently know that long range weather forecasts are useless.
 So why do the same people read financial media and then invest based on forecasts of future GDP or interest rates or other macro data?